-Comedian, Improviser, Emcee, Actor and general silly person.
+Comedian, Improviser, Emcee, Actor.

 I jest concerning family, culture, politics and pharmaceuticals.
 Most people who see my show agree that my performances are solid; especially when I end with the bit about Viagra.

 I'm willing to travel anywhere as long as the fee covers the expenses.

 My content rating is PG to PG13 depending on the audience, and if you choose to book me today I'll throw in an optional coupon you can redeem to have me help stack chairs and clean up after the show!